anwesh08/JavaScript-Notes/Closures.md

 5
 ```

-- Here, the setTimeOut will have its closure within the close funtion which creates different copies of a single function with different values and makes it easier.
+- In the above example, the setTimeOut will have its closure within the close funtion which creates different copies of a single function with different values and makes it easier.

 </p>